 - Provides multiple log-on with varying levels of permission or authority.

 - Allows access outside of the workplace and includes technical support – and how easy it is to get.

 - Is it straightforward and simple to use, or does it come with training?

 Choose The Right Manufacturing Accounting Software

-It’s essential for a manufacturing business to have a good accounting software.
-Jurnal by Mekari is an online accounting software which is operated in cloud-based system.
+It’s essential for a manufacturing business to have good accounting software.
+Mekari Jurnal is online accounting software that is operated in a cloud-based system.

-The manufacturing accounting software has many features to support, from inventory, asset management, generating financial reports such as balance sheet, income statement, and cash flow statement.
+The manufacturing accounting software has many features to support, inventory, asset management, and generating financial reports such as balance sheets, income statements, and cash flow statements.

-You’ll be able to monitor the operating expenses and helps you in making better decisions based on accurate data.
+You’ll be able to monitor the operating expenses which helps you in making better decisions based on accurate data.